yuriihehed/flash-flicks-web-app/README.md

 # flashFlicks-team-three-product

-# This is a *temporary github repo for POC Demo first requirement
+# This is a github repo for POC Demo first requirement